 - Add Up Your Income - determine how much income you have

 - Estimate Expenses - keep track of how much you spend for one month

 - Figure Out The Difference - totaled up your monthly income and your monthly expenses, subtract the expense total from the income total to get the difference.

-means you will need to trim your expenses in order to begin living within your means.
+A positive number indicates that you are spending less than you earn - congratulations.
+A negative number indicates that your expenses are greater than your income.
+This means you will need to trim your expenses in order to begin living within your means.